jordotech/ipsum-contenta/README.md

 Otherwise, the slower api endpoint can be found from the php container at http://localhost:8181/api/

-As of 10/23 the nodejs container is not staying alive so we start it in sleep mode and manually start pm2 from within the container

-ssh into the container and run `npm start` or run `docker exec -it contentajs ./node_modules/.bin/pm2 start`

 ## Local DB

 If firing up the stack for the first time, the db container will automatically import `/mariadb-init/initial.sql`.